Malice (1993 film): Plot

-Andy discovers that the rapist is Earl Leemus, a handyman at the college.
+Andy discovers that the rapist is Earl, a handyman at the college.
 After a struggle, Andy subdues Earl, who is arrested.
-In the aftermath, Dana informs Andy that his semen sample indicates he is sterile, thus he was not the father of Tracy's aborted child.
-When Andy accuses Riley of having impregnated Tracy, he asserts his innocence but refuses to break attorney–client privilege.
-Riley then suggests that Tracy's mother Mrs. Kennsinger- who Tracy told Andy had died 12 years previously - can answer his questions, advising Andy to take a bottle of scotch to her.
+In the aftermath, Dana informs Andy that his semen sample indicates he is sterile and therefore was not the father of Tracy's aborted child.
+When Andy accuses Tracy's lawyer, Dennis Riley, of having impregnated Tracy, Riley asserts his innocence and suggests that Tracy's mother—who supposedly died 12 years previously but is actually alive—can answer his questions, advising Andy to take a bottle of Scotch to her.

-Andy tracks down Mrs. Kennsinger, a resentful alcoholic who reveals Tracy as a lifelong con artist and declares Andy an easy mark.
+Andy tracks down Tracy's mother, a resentful alcoholic who reveals Tracy as a lifelong con artist.
 Previously, Tracy had an affair with a wealthy man, who paid for her to have an abortion.
-Tracy began her career as a con woman by keeping the money and having the abortion at a clinic.
-Tracy next took up with a "Dr. David Lilienfield".
-Following up these leads, Andy learns that "Lilienfield" is Jed and that he and Tracy set Andy up so Jed could move into the house, injecting her with pergonal, which causes ovarian cysts in overdose.
-Confronting Tracy, Andy demands half the settlement money.
-Pointedly, he tells her that his will directs police to their 10-year-old next-door neighbor as a witness to her and Jed's crimes.
+She began her career as a con woman by keeping the money and having the abortion at a clinic.
+She next took up with a "Dr. Lilienfield".
+Following these leads, Andy learns that "Lilienfield" is Jed.
+He and Tracy set Andy up so Jed could move into the house, injecting her with pergonal, which causes ovarian cysts upon overdose.
+Confronting Tracy, Andy demands half the settlement money and tells her that his will directs the police to their 10-year-old next-door neighbor as a witness to her and Jed's crimes.

-Tracy asks Jed to murder the boy, but Jed refuses to kill for her, telling Tracy to give Andy what he wants so they can leave the country.
-During a quarrel, Jed blames Tracy's greed for exposing Andy's infertility by getting pregnant to increase the settlement, and Tracy shoots and kills Jed.
+Tracy asks Jed to murder the boy, but he refuses.
+During a quarrel, Jed blames Tracy's greed for exposing Andy's infertility by getting pregnant to increase the settlement, and Tracy murders him.
 She then slips into the neighbor's house and attempts to suffocate the boy, only to find a dummy in his place.
 Enraged, Tracy attacks Andy after he walks in on her.
 Struggling, they fall down a stair landing from the second floor but survive.
-Dana appears and arrests Tracy, revealing that the boy's ability to testify against her was part of a sting operation to catch her in the act of attempted murder.

-As Tracy is led away in handcuffs to a police cruiser, the boy and his mother return home, and Tracy notices that he is blind.
-Andy leaves with Dana to have a drink of scotch.
+Detective Harris arrests Tracy, revealing a sting operation to catch her in the act of attempted murder.
+As Tracy is led away in handcuffs, the boy and his mother return home, and Tracy notices that he is blind.